ErinaTheDummy/SwordToShield/Character_Creation/Classes/Shifter.md

 hit, you deal additional damage equal to your shifter level.

 ### Rip and Tear (level 8)
-When you make two attacks against a creature on your turn and both hit you may force the target to make a strength saving throw against your save DC, on a failure the target takes 10 additional true damage.
-If this damage reduces the target to 0 hitpoints lower you tear them apart and they die instantly.
+When you make two attacks against a single creature on your turn and both hit you may force the target to make a strength saving throw against your save DC, on a failure the target takes 10 additional true damage.
+If this damage reduces the target to 0 hitpoints or lower you tear them apart and they die instantly.